caido/documentation/src/concepts/essentials/workflows/js_in_caido.md

 In this example:

-- The type alias of `Account` defines that the `username` property should be of type `string`, the `age` property should be of type `number` and the `isVerified` property is optional (denoted by the `?`), but if it is present, it should be of type `boolean`.
+- The type alias of `Account` defines that the `username` property should be of type `string`, the `age` property should be of type `number` and the `isVerified` property is optional (denoted by the `?`), but if it is present, should be of type `boolean`.
 - The object in the external file `script.ts` has the `Account` type alias (applied using the syntax `entity: Alias`).
-- The `account` object passes static type-checking since the property values are all type valid.
+- The `account` object passes static type-checking since the property values are all valid types.
 :::

 ### Classes

 When you declare a custom class type, you are able to define an object's:

 - `Constructor`: A special method used to create an `instance` of the class.
 An instance is simply a new object that inherits the properties and methods that are included in that class.
-The constructor's parameter/s used to initialize the object and its property/properties or set its initial state can be type annotated.
+The constructor's parameter/s, used to initialize the object and its property/properties or set its initial state, can be type annotated.
 - `Properties`: The characteristics of the object class, of which you can add type annotation.
 - `Methods`: The functions that perform actions/calculations using the object's properties and other logic.
 You can add [type annotation to the function parameter/s](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#parameter-type-annotations) as well as the [return value](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#return-type-annotations).